maia666/leefp29.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD student studying at [Central China Normal University](https://www.ccnu.edu.cn/) under the supervision of Prof. Long-Gang Pang, and my main research interests are in the application of machine learning to inverse problems in nuclear physic.
-For more personal information check out my [CV](https://leefp29.github.io/cv)!
+For more personal information check out my [CV](https://leefp29.github.io/cv)!The following is a brief introduction to my field of study, and I apologise for any errors or omissions that may be inevitable.

 Machine Learning&Deep Learning&Nuclear Physics
 ======